 Unauthorized possession, transfer, use or sale of a substance other than a drug, which by dosage unit, appearance (including color, size, shape and/or markings), and/or by representations made, would lead a reasonable person to believe that the substance is controlled.

+3.11 MULTIPLE CLASS II OFFENSES

-3.11 Multiple Class II infractions.
+Six or more Class II infractions.